Sharon Wheelers ScarWork

 In a ScarWork session I will take a look not just at your scar but also at the role that the scar plays within the rest of your body, both physically and mentally.

-It is very gentle work, often feeling so light that sensation in minimal however the light work allows the tissue within and around the scar to soften, relax and settle into a more natural place within the fascial system of the body.
+It is very gentle work, often feeling so light that sensation in minimal however the light work supports the scar to integrate into a place of ease within the fascial system of the body.

 This will hopefully not only support with any discomfort, tightness, pain, and restriction but also visually, quite often reducing the often harsh appearance of the scar.